 EVERY DAY COUNTS!

-The Federation of Skelton Newby Hall and Sharow CE Primary Schools is committed to providing a full and enriching education to all pupils.
+Sharow CE Primary School is committed to providing a full and enriching education to all pupils.
 In order to do this, we need your child to be in school so that they are engaged and learning in lessons as well as mixing with their friends and peers.
 Not only does it allow your child to experience the entire curriculum, it also forms good habits for their future education and working life.We would like every child to be in school, on time every day.
 The Government and Local Authority Guidelines, state attendance level of 96% and above as satisfactory.
 We are sure you want your child’s attendance to be better than satisfactory.It is the responsibility of everyone in our school community – parents, staff, pupils and governors to ensure they achieve this.
 Therefore, we monitor and review the attendance of all our children constantly.

 THE VALUE OF ATTENDING SCHOOL DAILY IS CLEAR....